ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 ## Resolver-identified designated resolvers

-To support cases where the network is unable to identify an encrypted resolver, it should be possible to learn the details of one or more designated encrypted DNS resolvers by communicating with the network-recommended unencrypted Do53 resolver.
+To support cases where the network is unable to identify an encrypted resolver, it should be possible to learn the details of one or more designated encrypted DNS resolvers by communicating with the network's designated Do53 resolver.
 This should involve an exchange that uses standard DNS messages that can be handled, or forwarded, by existing deployed software.

 Each resolver in the set may be at a different network location, which leads to several subcases for the mapping from Do53